This Is Why You Should Eat More Beetroot if You Have Fatty Liver Disease

 beets juice

 I’ll admit that I am not the biggest fan of the texture and taste of raw beetroot and I prefer it cooked, but the truth is that you lose minimal (if any) nutrients from the beets if you eat them raw.
-This is why I do my best to eat as much raw beetroot as possible.
+This is why I do my best to eat as much raw beetroot as possible and I recommend you do the same.

 I usually eat it as a salad, which is extremely easy to make: simply wash the beets and peel them, then grate them in a bowl (one beet should be just enough for one meal, for a person).